Plain English is a way of writing and respect for editing to simplify

-Our documents are plainER, not exactly plain
+My documents are plainER, not exactly plain

-Because your MA estate tax base includes all you own, in any form.
+Your gross taxable estate includes all you own, in any form.
 This includes residence, IRAs, 403(b), life insurance, and other assets.

 However, apart from these special provisions, I work hard to eliminate much of the needless words that make reading legal documents difficult - and nearly impossible.
 Even for us fellow attorneys.

 Particularly those whom live and work in the greater Boston area, such as Lexington, MA.
-And the nearby localities of Winchester, Belmont, Waltham, Lincoln, Bedford, Concord, Burlington, Carlisle, Chelmsford, Cambridge, Boston, Somerville, and Watertown, MA).
+And the nearby localities of Winchester, Belmont, Waltham, Lincoln, Bedford, Concord, Burlington, Carlisle, Chelmsford, Cambridge, Boston, Somerville, and Watertown, MA.

 Here are some thoughts on revocable living trusts for residents near us in Lexington, MA, where I live and work.

 These words - and similar ones - get in the way when we read.
 Using them can reduce the effectiveness of our documents.

 If you don't fully read the document because it is utterly boring and difficult to understand then this can easily lead to not knowing what the document legally does.

 I'd rather not use the same word in English and in French, just because lawyers did this in England --- hundreds of years ago.

 Active, not passive wording: I prefer to write sentences that has a person taking an action, rather than having something happen to the person.